valencycol/GTA-VC/README.md

 };
 ```

-Two things worth knowing about this file:
+Three things worth knowing about this file:

-- The proxy never reads the response body.
-That's deliberate — it lets the pre-compressed `.br` game data pass through with `Content-Encoding: br` intact.
-Touching the body causes `ERR_CONTENT_DECODING_FAILED` in the browser.
+- **`encodeBody: "manual"` is load-bearing.** The `vcbr/` objects are stored as raw Brotli.
+Setting `Content-Encoding: br` without this option makes the Workers runtime compress the body a *second* time, and the browser then fails with `CompileError: WebAssembly.instantiate(): expected magic word`. `manual` tells the runtime the bytes are already encoded and to pass them through untouched.
+- The `.br` suffix decides the header.
+Files under `vcsky/` are stored decompressed and must not get a `Content-Encoding`, or you hit the same double-decode failure in reverse.
 - The `safe()` guard is not in the original Python.
 KV keys are flat strings, so without it a token containing a slash could write into another player's namespace.

 ### 2.4 `wrangler.toml`